Understanding the stages of female puberty

 Menarche (the start of menstruation, or periods) is a significant milestone and typically occurs 1-3 years after the first signs of puberty, around age 12 on average in the UK.

-One of the most asked about topics on luna is when they will start a first period, so this is front of mind for many!
+One of the most asked about topics on luna is when teens will start a first period, so this is front of mind for many!

-It can help to prepare your child for this event by discussing what to expect and how to manage periods – we've got some dos and don'ts for this conversation on our website which are worth a look at.
+It can help to prepare your child for this event by discussing what to expect and how to manage periods – we've got some period dos and don'ts for this conversation on our website which are worth a look at, as well as a guide to talking to your daughter about her first period.

 Our app luna's also got loads of advice that’s tailored to teens, explaining everything they need to know about periods, period products, period problems + more.
 We also have a period tracker, so they can start to notice patterns and predict their next period.